arijitbardhan/TerraformTemplates/README.md

 # Terraform Templates
 Terraform templates for various requirements

-To run the templatesggf
+To run the templates
 --------------------------
   -> Install Terraform on your system (Guide: https://www.terraform.io/intro/getting-started/install.html)

--> Download the file. (**IMPORTANT: Download the variables file too and place it into same directory as the .tf file**)
+  -> Download the file. (**IMPORTANT: Download the variables file too and place it into same directory as the .tf file**.
+Otherwise error will be generated.)

--> Run 'terraform plan' to get an idea of what is to be deployed.
+  -> Run **'terraform plan'** to get an idea of what is to be deployed.
 Put in the variable values when asked to.

-vgfg-> Finally run 'terraform apply'.
+  -> Finally run **'terraform apply'**.
 Put the values when asked.
 This time the infrastructure would be deployed on particular provider.

 **WARNING:**